MohammedMAmir/ECE444-F2023-Lab1/README.md

 # Mohammed Amir

-# This repo is a clone of source code provided by Miguel Grinberg at https://github.com/miguelgrinberg/flasky as a way of
+# Disclaimer

-practicing Python Flask web development.
+This repo is a clone of source code provided by Miguel Grinberg at https://github.com/miguelgrinberg/flasky as a way of practicing Python Flask web development.